-Using ViewNX 2 (Transferring Images to a Computer)
+Using ViewNX-i (Transferring Images to a Computer)

-Installing ViewNX 2
+Installing ViewNX-i

-ViewNX 2 is free software that enables you to transfer images and movies to your computer so that you can view, edit, or share them.
-To install ViewNX 2, download the ViewNX 2 installer from the website below and follow the onscreen installation instructions.
+ViewNX-i is free software that enables you to transfer images and movies to your computer for viewing and editing.

-http://nikonimglib.com/nvnx/
+To install ViewNX-i, download the latest version of the ViewNX-i installer from the following website and follow the on-screen instructions to complete installation.

+ViewNX-i: http://downloadcenter.nikonimglib.com